GSA/digitalgov.gov/content/posts/2015-08-05-taking-a-data-driven-approach-to-digital-marketing-at-the-peace-corps.md

   * We ran an A/B/n test that included eight variations, testing four messaging frames with and without iconography.
 The experiment was set at a 95% confidence interval, 100% of traffic from the paid media was directed to the test and it ran until a winner was selected.

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/07/600-x-520-Peace-Corps-marketing-winning-vartiation.jpg" alt="A screenshot of a winning digital marketing campaign for the Peace Corps." %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/07/600-x-520-Peace-Corps-marketing-winning-vartiation.jpg" alt="A screenshot of a winning digital marketing campaign for the Peace Corps." %}

 ## The Campaign